Our purpose for English classes is three-fold:

 - To build relationships with people.

 The English Classes project is directed by ICDI missionary Bridget Abbott.
-She has a master’s degree in education and 15 years of experience teaching in public school and home school settings.
+She has a master’s degree in education and a TEFL (teaching English as a foreign language) certificate.
+Since 2015 she has been giving English lessons in Costa Rica.
+Before that she spent 15 years teaching in public schools and home school settings.

-Bridget talks about the project: I love my students and teaching!
+Bridget talks about the project: Teaching English is so much fun and I love my students!
+God gives me creative ideas that make our weekly meetings a joy.
 Many thanks to those who support the English Classes and have volunteered with me.

 Why teach English?
 When Paul and I began living at Emmanuel Center a Cabécar family stopped by to visit.
 Over coffee the mother asked me if I would teach English to her four-year-old.
 I was surprised, knowing that the children study both Cabécar and Spanish in school.
 Now I realize that parents see English as a means to open doors to their children’s future.
 It enables them to earn a high school diploma, it could mean employment or studying at the university, and much of the information on the internet is in English.
 Also, there are not enough qualified English teachers in Costa Rica to staff the schools in rural regions like ours.

 Where are your classes?
-I have been invited to start English classes in three communities: Paso Marcos, Santubal, and Grano de Oro.
-In addition to my regular weekly classes, I sometimes tutor teachers who are studying English.
+I have been invited to start English classes in four communities: Bajo del Pacuare, Paso Marcos, Santubal, and Grano de Oro.
+In addition to my regular weekly classes, I sometimes tutor students who are studying English in high school.